Banner image placeholder

 STRAND 3.
 Guidelines for Enhanced Subtitling

-This includes the development of an analytical framework capable of accounting for the multimodal nature of audiovisual products together with the development of a set of guidelines for a newly developed Enhanced Subtitling in which meaning expressed visually and auditory, verbally and non-verbally is translated through the use of subtitles and additional titles on screen.
+This includes the development of an analytical framework capable of accounting for the multimodal nature of audiovisual products, together with a set of guidelines for the newly developed Enhanced Subtitling, in which meaning expressed visually and auditorily, verbally and non-verbally, is translated through the use of subtitles and additional titles on screen.

-The aim is not to replace current subtitling practice, but to develop an alternative practice for enhanced accessibility and viewing experience.
+The aim is not to replace current subtitling practice, but to develop an alternative practice that enhances accessibility and the viewing experience.

 COMPLETED